BicaDoru/bicadoru/README.md

 # 💫 About Me:
-As a determined second-year student launching my IT career, I’m actively seeking opportunities to apply my acquired knowledge and enhance my programming skills.
+Motivated third-year student in Computer Science, looking to apply acquired knowledge and skills in programming and software development.
+Strongly willing to resist new challenges and promote learning directly by means of hands-on experience in the IT field.
 + I’m currently learning Artificial Intelligence, Ado.NET, React and Angular.
 + Reach out to me at dorubica47@yahoo.com .